 Drug related offenses are considered to be serious crimes in New Jersey.
 Even possession of a small amount of narcotics for personal use can result in several years’ incarceration, while engaging in the manufacture or distribution of drugs can lead to a decade or more in prison and the imposition of substantial fines.
 In addition, having a drug-related conviction on your record can have long-lasting negative impacts on your life, including restricting you from certain kinds of employment, licensing, or government benefits, or even just making it difficult to secure a job, housing, or educational opportunities.
 When you are facing charges for a drug crime, your freedom and future are at stake.
-You need a knowledgeable Paterson drug charges lawyer who can help you protect your rights and interests.
+You need one of our knowledgeable New Jersey drug charge attorneys who can help you protect your rights and interests.

-With Camili Law, LLC, you can trust that Krenar Camili, Esq. will utilize his years of experience to develop the best possible defense strategy for your case.
+With Camili & Capo, PA, you can trust that Krenar Camili, Esq. and his law partner Joseph Capo, Esq. will utilize their years of experience to develop the best possible defense strategy for your case.
 As a former prosecutor, Krenar Camili, Esq. knows how prosecutors build drug cases against defendants and can identify points of weakness in the case against you that may help you to secure a reduction or dismissal of your charges or an acquittal at trial.
-Krenar Camili, Esq. has litigated many complex criminal cases before juries, so he has the confidence and willingness to take your case to trial when it represents the best chance at securing the most favorable outcome for you in your case.
+Krenar Camili, Esq. and Joseph Capo, Esq. have litigated many complex criminal cases before juries, so they have the confidence and willingness to take your case to trial when it represents the best chance at securing the most favorable outcome for you in your case.

-Contact Camili Law, LLC today for a free initial case review to discuss your options and next steps for facing your drug charges with an aggressive criminal defense attorney that will fight to protect your freedom and future from the harsh consequences of a conviction on serious drug offenses.
+Contact Camili & Capo, PA today for a free initial case review to discuss your options and next steps for facing your drug charges with an aggressive criminal defense attorney that will fight to protect your freedom and future from the harsh consequences of a conviction on serious drug offenses.

 New Jersey law makes it illegal for any person to purposely or knowingly obtain or possess, actively or constructively, any controlled substances unless obtained via a valid prescription.
 Possession of narcotics, unauthorized prescriptions, or other illegal controlled dangerous substances constitutes a third-degree crime in New Jersey, which carries a potential sentence of up to five years in prison and possibly thousands of dollars in fines.